ExpHP/OpenWoCGC/README.md

 ## Other Notice
 This README will be more complete and detailed with instructions to contribute, build, and play once they exist!

+Special thanks to:

+- NeoKesha, BetaM, Smartkin
+- Gota7, nicolasrmerz, ExpHP, kiwi

+for the immensive help